Snagsvkrv/react-dev/README.md

 - Polyfill support for new JavaScript features

 ## React Component - templates/factories that produce Elements
+All React components must act like pure functions with respect to their props.
 ### Class Components (Legacy Approach)
   ```jsx
   Class Welcome extends React.Component {